-Julia Kleinschmit, MSW, CSW Sioux City Practicum & Program Administrator; Clinical Associate Professor Julia-Kleinschmit@uiowa.edu (712) 279-5271
+Sarah Stevens Sioux City Visiting Practicum & Program Administrator; Clinical Associate Professor Sarah-i-stevens@uiowa.edu

 UISSW Practicum Education Program

 The University of Iowa School of Social Work is accredited by the Council on Social Work Education (CSWE).
 CSWE provides educational policy and guidelines that accredited programs must follow.
 An essential element of social work education is applied learning and demonstration of competence in practice.
 CSWE regards field education (what we refer to as "practicum education") as the "signature pedagogy" for the profession of social work.